 Photo: Frank Vincentz / Wikimedia Commons

-This unique attraction in the Maltese village of Siggiewi celebrates Malta’s stone resources and its vibrant history.
+One of the most historical places in Malta is the Maltese village of Siggiewi which celebrates stone resources.
 This family-run tourist attraction offers several things to see and activities to participate in for the entire family.
 Immerse yourself in the island’s ancient past by getting insights into its local culture and history via a multi-lingual audio-visual presentation.
 Children will love the farm animal park, and there are other activities such as stone carving, limoncello making, farmers’ lunches and olive oil tasting.
 There is also a souvenir shop with genuine Maltese goods to take back home.

 2. Tour Around Blue Grotto And Marsaxlokk